SP4RKGT/LSH/README.md

 You will now have a file called "main"

 Installation(option 2):
-Go to releases and download the "main" bianary
+Go to lshdownload.duckdns.org and click the download button

 Optional:
 If you want you can move it to /usr/bin/lsh with *install -Dm755 main /usr/bin/lsh*